astrofra/astrofra/README.md

 ### **2018 - Present** HARFANG 3D (Project Lead)

-HARFANG 3D is a 3D engine for industrial applications.
-I work on architecture, features, user interface, and documentation.
+HARFANG is a 3D engine designed for industrial use.
+My work includes design, functionality, user interface and documentation, as well as helping clients with their projects running on HARFANG.
-I also contribute to client projects utilizing HARFANG.

 ![](img/work-pro-001.png)<br>
 <sub>_Harfang Studio interface with demo projects._</sub><br>

-In my coordination and animation work on HARFANG, I focused on the concept of "digital twin," which I was able to illustrate by directing and participating in the creation of a POC demonstrating remote control of robotic equipment.
+In my coordination and facilitation work on HARFANG, I have focused on the concept of "digital twin", which I've illustrated by directing and contributing to the creation of a prototype demonstrating remote control of a robotic device.

 ![](img/work-pro-002.png)<br>
 <sub>_Digital twins of the robots Reachy (Pollen Robotics) and Poppy Ergo Junior (Projet Poppy, Inria)._</sub><br>

-One of my tasks involved co-developing a production workflow for industrializing virtual reality training, connecting 3D content, interaction points, and scripts.
-The linear scripts describe the training from a business perspective and associate concrete actions with each interaction point.
-I led a team of 3 people: a C++ developer, a 3D graphic designer, and a technical artist.
+One of my tasks consisted in co-developing a workflow for the industrialisation of virtual reality training, connecting 3D content, points of interest and scripting.
+A linear script describes the training from a practical point of view and links practical actions to each point of interest.
+I led a team of 3 people: a C++ developer, a 3D graphic designer and a technical artist.

 ![](img/work-pro-003.png)<br>
 <sub>_Screenshots and VR views of industrial training._</sub><br>